Segment Anything Model for Road Network Graph Extraction: Introduction

 Road network graphs are spatial representations of the structure and layout of road networks.
 They are typically stored in a vectorized format \cite{openstreetmap}, consisting of vertices and edges.
 The vertices may represent intersections, and edges could stand for road segments.
 Large-scale road network graphs are vital for various applications: they enable navigation systems like Google Maps to determine optimal routes, assist in path planning for autonomous vehicles \cite{gao2020vectornet,zhao2021tnt}, and help city planners in traffic analysis and optimization \cite{bai2020adaptive}, to name a few.
 These applications call for accurate and efficient methods to automatically create such graphs, as they require scaling to huge regions and even near-continuous updating \cite{chen2021remote}, which are astoundingly expensive when manually done.
 Therefore, systems for automatically generating such maps have tremendous application value and are under active research.

 Recently, the rapid growth of foundational models \cite{palm,clip,llama,sdiff} showcased their impressive capabilities.
 These models, which leverage flexible, high-capacity, and scalable architectures such as Transformers \cite{transformer}, are pre-trained through effective self-supervision \cite{mae2022} methods and unprecedentedly large datasets.
 This endows them with robust semantic reasoning and generalization.
 Segment Anything Model (SAM) \cite{kirillov2023segment} is such a foundational vision model.
-Built on the powerful ViT \cite{dosovitskiy2021image} architecture and trained with billions of images and masks, it demonstrates unparalleled semantic segmentation capabilities.
+Trained with millions of images and billions of masks, it demonstrates unparalleled semantic segmentation capabilities.
 This raises intriguing questions: How can SAM be applied to the prediction of road network graphs from satellite images, and how good can it be?

 In this work, we answer these questions by introducing the SAM-Road model, which adapts the SAM for generating large-scale, vectorized road network graphs.
 Incorporating domain knowledge from previous research in satellite mapping, we divide the problem into two main components: geometry prediction and topology reasoning.